The amount of genuine leisure available in a society is generally in inverse proportion to the amount of labour-saving machinery it employs.

 Owners and managers might occasionally have some need for beauty in their lives, they might value spontaneity and generosity, they might love wild nature, they might have all kinds of human qualities.
 It’s unlikely there will be many such qualities or they will be of much profundity — for it’s the ‘least among us’ who lead — but there might be something good somewhere in there.
 The system, however, has no use for the good.
 None.
 Radical beauty, innocence and honesty, integrity and decency, genuine originality, thoughtless generosity, ungovernable wildness, unconditional love are all threats to the smooth running of the machine, which is why all these things are vanishing from our lives.

-All the problems I have mentioned so far — all the horrendous miseries we face in the world — can be explained as a direct or indirect consequence of living within and being forced to serve the technological system.
+All the problems I have mentioned — all the horrendous miseries we face in the world — are a direct or indirect consequence of living within and being forced to serve, in the widest sense (including the technocratic financial and legal systems), the technological system.
 But so few people can see this, because to really, fully see it is to expose their egoic addiction to the system.
 They want to end lockdowns or biofascism or the destruction of the wild or the abuse of women — and that’s all fine, but it’s like a doctor who wants to treat your cancer and prescribes painkillers to deal with it.
 Who wouldn’t support the doctor? who wouldn’t take the painkillers?
 But unless we deal with the root cause of the cancer, the personal and collective cause, the cancer will always plague us.

 Consider the following story.
 An insecure man — let’s call him Tom — greedy for wealth and power, takes a stressful job in the middle of a city.
 Tom has no access to wild nature, no community around him to speak of — just work colleagues and a partner — and he is working flat-out at an essentially pointless task in the city, with no free time to discover and pursue interests which are meaningful.
 He is completely dependent on an army of specialist strangers to feed, clothe, transport, entertain and protect him, and on an immeasurably complex technological system to communicate with his society; which, actually, is no longer a society at all, but a series of algorithms masquerading as a society.
 After ‘living’ like this for a decade or so, Tom gets sick and unhappy and starts to deal with his sickness and his mental health problems.
 He gets stomach pains, so he takes painkillers or alters his diet; he feels stressed, so he meditates or goes on holiday; he is bored, so he watches a movie or gets high; he is lonely so he uses social media or sees a prostitute; he is angry, so he criticises the government or goes on a march… and so on.
 All the problems are seen in isolation.
 At no point does he identify the technological system as the problem.
 Why?
 Because the prison and the prisoner are one.